School is closed to students on our INSET days - Thursday 30th November and Friday 1st December 2023

 Support in School

-Students in the Primary department are taught in small groups with 1 full time teacher and 1- 2 Full time Teaching Assistants.
-For the majority of their curriculum they are taught in the same room by the same staff ensuring consistency and the opportunity to develop essential relationships.
+Pupils in the Primary department are taught in small groups with 1 full time teacher and 1- 2 Full time Teaching Assistants.
+For the majority of their curriculum, they are taught in the same room by the same staff ensuring consistency and the opportunity to develop essential relationships.

-In KS3 students are placed in forms that are set mainly as year groups.
-They are streamed by ability for Maths and English, however students taught as a form for the rest of their curriculum.
+In KS3, the Cognition pupils are placed in forms that are set mainly as year groups whilst the Nurture classes are a mix of KS3 pupils.
+All pupils are streamed by ability for Maths and English across both pathways, however Cognition pupils are taught as a form for the rest of their curriculum.
 Morning sessions are primarily academic with afternoon sessions being specifically designed to have a on hands on vocational focus.
-There are 7 periods throughout the day that follow the National Curriculum objectives for each individual student’s ability.
+There are 6 periods throughout the day that follow the National Curriculum objectives for each individual pupils’ ability.

-In KS4 there are 7 periods throughout the day.
-Students are placed in forms that are mainly set as year groups.
-They are streamed by ability for Maths and English, however students taught as a form for the majority of their curriculum.
+In KS4 Cognition there are 6 periods throughout the day.
+Pupils are placed in forms that are mainly set as year groups whilst the Nurture classes are a mix of KS4 pupils.
+Pupils are streamed by ability for Maths and English, however pupils taught as a form for the majority of their curriculum.
+All pupils are given the opportunity to achieve a variety of Nationally recognised qualifications relevant to individual academic need.
 Morning sessions are primarily academic with afternoon sessions being dedicated to the students chosen Options.
-SSSC ensure the curriculum is tailored to each individual students need ensuring every subject has a variety of appropriate qualifications for students to achieve.
+SSSC ensure the curriculum is tailored to each individual pupil ensuring every subject has a variety of appropriate qualifications available throughout both year 10 and 11.

-The Hub operates flexibility in co-operation with the main SSSC site, mainstream schools and alternative educational programme providers, depending on the individual needs of each pupil.
-It consists of 2 Teachers and 3 Teaching Assistants.
+The Hub is part of the Cognition pathway and it operates flexibility in co-operation with the main SSSC site, mainstream schools and alternative educational programme providers, depending on the individual needs of each pupil.
 Wherever it is appropriate young people attending The Hub access some or all of their education alongside the existing pupil population of SSSC in order to build and improve their social skills.
 Whilst the existing pupils within SSSC may have a range of other learning needs the main school classrooms offer a non-threatening environment for positive social interaction, role modelling and observation.

 At SSSC we also have an identified pathway called the Nurture pathway.
 This has been specifically designed to meet the needs of our pupils with the most complex of needs including significant learning needs.
 The Nurture pathway provides greater consistency of routine using a primary model with a substantial focus on the EYFS curriculum ethos.
 The pathway is delivered in identified areas to reduce transitions whilst continuing to encourage independence, resilience and self-confidence.